 - Pancreatic cancer

 How Do You Qualify for a Zantac Lawsuit?

 To qualify for a Zantac lawsuit, you will need to meet a set of certain criteria.
 First, you will need to prove that you took Zantac using medical records, receipts, or other documentation.
-You will also need to prove that you were diagnosed with a cancer linked to NDMA, such as bladder, stomach, intestine, colorectal, esophageal, or liver cancer.
+You will also need to prove that you were diagnosed with a cancer linked to NDMA, such as bladder, stomach, intestine, colorectal, liver, or esophageal cancer.
 Finally, you will need to prove that you took Zantac for at least one year prior to your cancer diagnosis.
-Learn more about whether or not you qualify by speaking with a Kansas Zantac lawyer.
+Learn more about whether or not you qualify by speaking with a Kansas Zantac lawyer at Estey & Bomberger.

 What Is the Statute of Limitations for Zantac Lawsuits in Kansas?